gbraad/fedora-modularity/source/architecture/versioning/properties.rst

 new version branch.

 But this is ultimately a policy decision: there is nothing technical to stop ABI breakage within a version stream.
-For example, the current RHEL-7 extras stream may break compatibility from time to time, and has done so in the past in certain container platform packages.
+For example, the container-runtime is rapidly changing so it has broken compatibility across versions.
 Our tools should be able to detect incompatible ABI changes as far as possible, but should not prevent them if we have an exceptional case where such a change is desired.